0xmarblemaster/chess-course-platform/update-supabase-redirects.md

-# Supabase Redirect URL Configuration
+# Update Supabase Redirect URLs

-## Issue
+## Current Issue
-The signup process fails after clicking the email link because the redirect URL in Supabase doesn't match the Vercel deployment URL.
+Magic links are redirecting to old deployment URLs because Supabase auth configuration is outdated.

 ## Solution
-You need to update the redirect URLs in your Supabase project settings.
+Update Supabase authentication settings to use the latest deployment URLs.

 ## Steps to Fix: